Israeli couscous is mixed with harvest fruits, almonds and herbs, then tossed with a flavorful maple mustard vinaigrette. Healthy and delicious!

 This harvest Israeli couscous salad is versatile, easy to make, insanely flavorful, and light!
 Make making the side dish easy on yourself… you won’t regret it!

-That’s partly why I love this Israeli couscous salad… it’s pretty versatile, so you can make it with what you have on hand, and it’s actually even better (if that’s possible!!) the next day, so if you totally forget the side dish the next day, just pull out the leftovers and you’re good to go!
+This Israeli couscous salad is pretty versatile, so you can make it with what you have on hand, and it’s actually even better (if that’s possible!!) the next day, so if you totally forget the side dish the next day, just pull out the leftovers and you’re good to go!

 I just LOVE the flavors going on in this dish… sweet apples and pears, tart cranberries, savory herbs and nutty toasted couscous… not to mention the textures!
 There’s crunchy almonds, chewy dried fruit, crisp apples, creamy couscous and a silky dressing.
 Be still my heart!